 “HMC” means Hurst Media Company Limited details contained below.

 “Advertiser” means any person firm or company who enters into an agreement with HMC.

-1) Payment terms are 50% of the total amount of the total contract price agreed, 7 days from booking which shall constitute a non-refundable part payment of the contract price and the balance of the contract price shall be payable unless other payment terms are agreed in writing in respect of: a) printed publications 7 days from publication of the advertisement (or first publication in the case of a series booking) or b) digital media 7 days from going live and if the agreement covers both formats on the occurrence of the earliest event.
+1) Payment terms are offered based on the credit score of any client as per our credit check supplier (CreditSafe).
+All non-UK customers are required to pay in advance of publication in full.
+Subject to credit being granted, HMC’s standard terms are 50% of the total amount of the contract price agreed at the time of booking and the balance due within seven (7) days of publication.
+This first 50% shall constitute a non-refundable part payment of the contract price.
+The balance of the contract price shall be payable seven (7) days from publication of the advertisement (or first publication in the case of a series booking).
+If the agreement covers both print and digital formats, the balance is due seven (7) days from the occurrence of the earliest event.

 3) Invoices are strictly net at the price agreed and exclusive of applicable VAT or other direct sales taxes and payable without deduction unless agency commission is agreed in writing as deductible at a specific rate.